BadreddinB/CDSD/Bloc_6_Direction_Projet_Data/README.md

 - Detection of extreme weather events based on Météo France thresholds,

-- A reproducible machine learning pipeline,
+- A machine learning time series forecasting,

 - An interactive Streamlit dashboard for decision-makers.